News Release: 31st annual Eiteljorg Indian Market & Festival returns to museum June 24-25

 Image courtesy of the artist. © Monica Jo Raphael

-This year also will be the final Indian Market and Festival in which Eiteljorg President and CEO John Vanausdall will preside at the market’s arts awards presentation.
-Vanausdall is retiring June 30 after nearly 27 years leading the museum.
+This year also will be the final Indian Market and Festival during the tenure of Eiteljorg President and CEO Emeritus John Vanausdall, who has presided over the market’s arts awards presentation each year.
+Vanausdall is retiring from the museum June 30 after nearly 27 years.

 “I have enjoyed greatly the friendships with artists, collectors and market-goers at Indian Market and Festival over the years.
 The Indianapolis community has embraced the event.
 It is rewarding to see many artists return to participate in the market each year and bring their families – and to see the children of some of those longtime market artists become artists themselves,” Vanausdall said.

-Indian Market and Festival is presented by the Indiana Corn Marketing Council and the Indiana Soybean Alliance.
-Sponsors include the Penrod Society and the Margot L. Eccles Arts and Culture Fund, a CICF fund.
+In addition to presenting sponsors the Indiana Corn Marketing Council and Indiana Soybean Alliance, the 31st annual Indian Market and Festival is sponsored by the Margot L. Eccles Arts and Culture Fund, a CICF fund; Raymond James and Associates in Indiana; OneAmerica; and the Penrod Society.

 About the Eiteljorg